OpenTechFund/secure-email/README.md

 **Keys:** Keys are validated using a shared secret or fingerprint validation.
 Public keys are discovered over the P2P network.
 Keys are stored locally in an encrypted database.

-**Routing:** Bitmail uses an "echo protocol" for P2P message routing, where every message is sent to every neighbor.
+**Routing:** Bitmail uses an opportunistic message distribution model where every message is sent to every neighbor.
+It is called "Echo" and it is very similar to the protocols used by Retroshare and Briar.

 **Application:** Bitmail uses the Qt library for cross platform UI.